jessevdk/cldoc/generating.md

 * \-\-basedir: the project base directory.
 This is only used currently to determine relative paths for display in the report.
 * \-\-merge: the directory in which to find .md files to merge
-* \-\-static: generate files which can be served statically
+* \-\-static: generate files which can be served statically (requires installing cldoc-static globally using npm -g)
 * \-\-report: add a documentation coverage report to the website.
 Use this to include a coverage report section in the generated website.